The Management Centre

 Philly specialises in communications, leadership and management development and personal effectiveness.
 She is an accredited coach, action learning set facilitator and a CIPD Learning and Development Associate.

 Philly’s career has spanned both the private and not for profit sectors, where she has gained extensive experience in communications and management.
-She joined =mc learning over 10 years ago and has worked with organisations such as Marie Curie Cancer Care, Royal Shakespeare Company, Department of Education, and the World Food Programme.
+She joined =mc learning over 20 years ago and has worked with organisations such as Marie Curie Cancer Care, Royal Shakespeare Company, Department of Education, and the World Food Programme.
 Before joining =mc learning, Philly specialised in strategic partnerships and was Corporate Account Team Manager at Alzheimer’s Society working with large scale corporate partners that included Tesco and KPMG.
 Prior to that she worked for performance development consultancy Lane4.

 I am continuing my work with some key partners through training, facilitated sessions and 1:1 coaching.

 I continue to support leadership teams to consider their leadership practice, with development training, alongside 1:1 coaching and 360 feedback.
-With such uncertainty in the funding landscape at the moment, this time where leaders can take to step back and reflect in order to focus their energy on the right places, continues to be hugely important work.
+With such uncertainty in the funding landscape at the moment, this time where leaders can take to step back and reflect in order to focus their energy in the right places, continues to be hugely important work.

 I began my career in the private sector, working for Lane4, who specialise in performance development.
 I worked on internal communications between their global offices, and then moved into the commercial team, launching customer relationship initiatives across the business – a key account management programme and customer feedback process.
 During this time, I became an accredited coach.